-Once all close out processes are complete in the Professional Learning Management System (currently MyLearningPlan through 12/31/2018), course and participant information is transferred to the payroll system (SAP) for payment processing.
+Payment processing begins once all close out processes are complete in the Professional Learning Management System and participant information is transferred to the payroll system (SAP) for payment processing.
+Payment processing varies based on funding source.

 Registration Fees for Professional Development